feliperost/connections/README.md

 ## todo:
-- "jump" effect on selected words when you click submit
+- "jump" effect on selected words when you click submit. the effect should appear one word at a time.
-- "shaking" effect on submitted words when the guess is wrong
+- on a wrong guess, when the user submits 3 words of the same group, a little message saying "one away..." should appear.
-- on a wrong guess, when the user submits 3 words of the same group, a little message saying "one away..." should appear
+- "how to play" button with a popup/modal containing the game rules.
-- display of (?) button teaching how to play (popup / modal)
+- fix general element position and styles